Destiny-Coder0/Data-Mining/README.md

 How to apply and compare multiple classification algorithms How to evaluate models using accuracy, precision, recal and f1-score The importance of selecting appropriate algorithms for specific tasks

+-Links-
+Watch the project explanation video on YouTube: https://youtu.be/Iuax7mp2rU4